-I have sets in duple (4 beats per card) and triple meter (3 beats per card) that use quarter notes, half notes, quarter rests, eighth notes, dotted half notes, and whole notes.
-I also have a more advanced set in duple meter that includes sixteenth notes, dotted quarter notes, and triplets.
+The Rhythm Pattern Card Set (pictured below) includes 192 different patterns in duple (4 beats per card) and triple meter (3 beats per card) using quarter notes, half notes, quarter rests, eighth notes, sixteenth notes, dotted half notes, and whole notes.

 Here are a few rhythm games to play with two or more people:

 Children set up two rows of four cards, keep a steady beat, and count the patterns together.
 Mix it up by having them speak different rows at the same time (like a duet)!
 Added bonus: This will help prepare them to sing in two parts!

 Each child chooses four cards featuring similar patterns (e.g. quarter and eighth notes or quarter rest patterns), laying them out for others to see.
 Taking turns, children choose one pattern of their four to chant out loud (ideally with a neutral syllable such as "bah") while the others try to identify it.
 For an extra challenge, have children choose eight cards and chant two of their patterns back-to-back.